Skip to content

 • EvalOps test suite (synthesis-fidelity, decision-log accuracy, OKR-progress classification) gating every release

-• Longer formation cycle than Professional tier; calibrated to the executive's specific operating cadence and the company's structure
+• Longer formation cycle than Professional tier; tuned to the executive's specific operating cadence and the company's structure

 How I've been tested